 Cats are extremely sensitive to smell.
-Researchers estimate that that a cat’s sense of scent is 14 times more powerful than that of humans.
+Researchers estimate that a cat’s sense of scent is 14 times more powerful than that of humans.
 Cats possess more than 200 million sensors for odor in their noses, whereas humans only have 5 million.
-Cats generally don’t like smells which are overly powerful.
+Cats generally don’t like smells that are overly powerful.
 If you own cats, it is important to know which scents they prefer and which they don’t.
 This will allow you to identify which scents you can purchase and then burn within your home.

 Cats’ scents will love